-Now, although I love Paris and all the unique things to see in the city, it’s actually not my favourite thing about France.
-I know, I know… it probably sounds blasphemous to say, but I genuinely believe that there’s a whole mix of amazing little villages and regional cities that are so much fun and incredible to see.
-Maybe, Paris has always been a little more stressful than I anticipated – who knows? 🤷♂️
+I know… it probably sounds blasphemous to say, but I genuinely believe that there’s a whole mix of amazing little villages and regional cities that are so much fun and incredible to see.

 With that being said, I wanted to share 20 of the stunning places to visit in France.
-You’re going to have the best trip and love exploring the county.
+You’re going to have the best trip and love exploring the country.
 It’s so much fun.

 Ahhhh, Bordeaux!
 My favourite city in the west and one of the places to visit in France that I can go back again and again.

 Of course, France’s wine capital is a must-visit for food and wine connoisseurs – but don’t worry if that’s not your thing.
 With historical monuments, gourmet wining and dining, and plenty of little markets, there’s something for everyone at Bordeaux.

 Visit the Place de la Bourse, check out the Water Mirror, go to the Grand Theatre, spend some leisurely time at the Jardin Public, and climb up to the Tour Pey-Berland for amazing views of the city.
 Also, check out the vineyards around Bordeaux for some epic wine tasting at spots.

 Oh, and don’t forget to stay in a chateau such as; Chateau De Montastruc.
 It was incredible.
 You’ll love it!